SIAndersson/AncientProteinScripts/README.md

 For TM-score and RMSD calculations.
 Install using the [Github instructions](https://github.com/pylelab/USalign).

+##### TMalign

+Download from [Zhang Lab](https://zhanggroup.org/TM-align/) and ensure it's in your PATH.
+This package is used in mutation simulation script, if not running these simulations, can be omitted.

 ##### DSSP (mkdssp)

 Used for protein secondary structure analysis.
 Please note that there are many different versions of DSSP.
 Use whatever you have available.
 The most recent version of DSSP can be found [here](https://github.com/PDB-REDO/dssp).